fusioncharts/dev_centre_docs/chart-guide/multi-series-charts/configuring-multi-series-charts.md

 In this section, you will be shown how you can:

-* <a href="/chart-guide/multi-series-charts/configuring-multi-series-charts.html#plotting-trend-elements">Plot trend elements</a>
+* <a href="/chart-guide/multi-series-charts/configuring-multi-series-charts#plotting-trend-elements" class="smoth-scroll">Plot trend elements</a>

-* <a href="/chart-guide/multi-series-charts/configuring-multi-series-charts.html#plotting-vertical-line-elements">Plot vertical line elements</a>
+* <a href="/chart-guide/multi-series-charts/configuring-multi-series-charts#plotting-vertical-line-elements" class="smoth-scroll">Plot vertical line elements</a>

 ## Plotting Trend Elements